 Why is Marine Grade Plywood Better?

-Marine plywood doesn’t have as voids as regular plywood, which makes it structurally stronger.
+The quality of marine plywood depends on many things, such as the quality of veneer sheets and glue.
+Marine plywood doesn’t have as many voids as regular plywood, which makes it structurally stronger.

 Yes, you can paint or stain marine plywood.
 It accepts all types of paints well.
 But before painting, you have to sand the surface and do a thin coat of latex-based primer.